Prelude, Op. 28, No. 15 (Chopin): Composition

-Sand did not say which prelude Chopin played for her on that occasion, but most music critics assume it to be no. 15, because of the repeating A♭, with its suggestion of the "gentle patter" of rain.
-However, Peter Dayan points out that Sand accepted Chopin's protests that the prelude was not an imitation of the sound of raindrops, but a translation of nature's harmonies within Chopin's "génie".
-Frederick Niecks says that in the middle section of the prelude there "rises before one's mind the cloistered court of the monastery of Valldemossa, and a procession of monks chanting lugubrious prayers, and carrying in the dark hours of night their departed brother to his last resting-place."
+Sand did not say which prelude Chopin played for her on that occasion, but most music critics assume it was no. 15, because of the repeating A♭, with its suggestion of the "gentle patter" of rain.
+However, Peter Dayan points out that Sand accepted Chopin's protest that the prelude was not an imitation of the sound of raindrops but a translation of nature's harmonies within Chopin's "génie".
+Frederick Niecks says that in the prelude's middle section there "rises before one's mind the cloistered court of the monastery of Valldemossa, and a procession of monks chanting lugubrious prayers, and carrying in the dark hours of night their departed brother to his last resting-place."

 Description

 The prelude opens with a "serene" theme in D♭.
 It then changes to a "lugubrious interlude" in C♯ minor, "with the dominant pedal never ceasing, a basso ostinato".
 The repeating A♭/G♯, which has been heard throughout the first section, here becomes more insistent.

-Following this, the prelude ends with a repetition of the original theme.
-Frederick Niecks says, "This C♯ minor portion... affects one like an oppressive dream; the reentrance of the opening D♭ major, which dispels the dreadful nightmare, comes upon one with the smiling freshness of dear, familiar nature – only after these horrors of the imagination can its serene beauty be fully appreciated."
+After this, the prelude ends with the original theme.
+Frederick Niecks says, "This C♯ minor portion... affects one like an oppressive dream; the reentrance of the opening D♭ major, which dispels the dreadful nightmare, comes upon one with the smiling freshness of dear, familiar nature—only after these horrors of the imagination can its serene beauty be fully appreciated."

+In popular culture

+In the 1979 James Bond film Moonraker, when Bond first meets his antagonist, Hugo Drax, at his estate, Drax is playing this prelude.

+In Akira Kurosawa's Dreams, the prelude intermittently plays for about seven and a half minutes in the segment showing Vincent van Gogh paintings in an art gallery, slightly more than halfway through the movie.

+During the marketing campaign of Halo 3 in 2007, the piece was used in the "Halo: Believe." advertisement video as music accompanying diorama depictions of the Human-Covenant war.

+It appears extensively throughout Ridley Scott's Prometheus in both its original form and as quotations in the score.

+In 2022, the video game Fall Guys revealed a trailer for Halo skins, in which developer Mediatonic used the prelude in a parody of the Halo 3 "Believe" trailer.

+In the 2022 video game Signalis, a snippet of the piece plays during the opening cutscene and later in the game.
+It is also used in the game's announcement trailer.
+The same snippet is covered in the track "The Promise" by 1000 Eyes and Tom Schley on the Signalis Original Soundtrack for the game.

+In 2022, the video game Risk of Rain 2—developed by Hopoo Games—release its second DLC, Survivors of the Void, which introduced a new game mode, The Simulacrum.
+An arrangement of this prelude by Chris Christodoulou can be heard within the character select menu of the new game mode.